sgmurphy/wordpress-plugins/wcboost-products-compare/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Improve - Support persistent caching for logged-in users.
+* Improve - Improve overall performance with the updated caching system.
+* Tweak - WordPress 6.6 compatibility.

 = 1.0.5 =
-* Fix - Adds the nofollow attribute to compare buttons
+* Fixed - Adds the nofollow attribute to compare buttons
 * Tweak - WordPress 6.5 compatibility.
-- Tweak – WooCommerce 8.9 compatibility.
+* Tweak – WooCommerce 8.9 compatibility.

 = 1.0.4 =
 * New - Adds a new module to track products that users have compared (optional).